P-28032002/HTML-CSS-and-JavaScript-for-Web-Developers/README.md

 # Web-Development-Projects
 Hey There,
-This are all my web Development Projects, best for begineers....
+This are all my web Development Projects, best for beginners....
 Regards,
 Pratham Madhani